JoeTheHammer/rl-building-control/docs/user-guide/01-experiment-configuration.md

 ### Reward

-In general, you have two different options how to configure a reward: Expression or code base.
+In general, you have two different options how to configure a reward: Expression or python.
 You can choose the type you want to use in the `Type` combobox

-#### Expression reward

-In the `Variables` section, you can give a list of state space variable names.
-These variables are then available in the `Expression` section and their value will be used by the reward function at each timestep.

-In the `Parameter` section, you can define custom parameters.
-There value will be used by the reward function at each timestep.

-Finally, you have to define a custom expression in the `Expression` section.

 #### Expression reward